binary-com/.github/profile/README.md

 To empower all Deriv users and web developers to achieve maximum efficiency and effectiveness by enabling and building a first-class web experience.

 ## Core Repos
-The main repos being worked on by the front-end team are pinned in the organisation.
+The main repos for the Deriv front-end team are pinned.